apache/doris/docs/en/docs/advanced/variables.md

 * `validate_password_policy`

 	Password strength verification policy.
 Defaults to `NONE` or `0`, i.e. no verification.
 Can be set to `STRONG` or `2`.
 When set to `STRONG` or `2`, when setting a password via the `ALTER USER` or `SET PASSWORD` commands, the password must contain any of "uppercase letters", "lowercase letters", "numbers" and "special characters".
 3 items, and the length must be greater than or equal to 8.
 Special characters include: `~!@#$%^&*()_+|<>,.?/:;'[]{}"`.

+* `group_concat_max_len`
+    For compatible purpose.
+This variable has no effect, just enable some BI tools can query or set this session variable sucessfully.